Greater Sage-Grouse

 Conservation

-Bringing Greater Sage-Grouse Back to Colorado
+Conserving Greater Sage-Grouse in Colorado

 For over 25 years, Colorado Parks and Wildlife has been working to manage and protect the greater sage-grouse.
 Conservation easements on private lands protect the landscape from development while habitat treatments restore and protect the sagebrush ecosystem.
 We’ve cleared thousands of acres of encroaching pinyon-juniper forests to restore this imperiled habitat.
 Researchers are using GPS satellite transmitters to see if grouse are now using the restored areas.
 We also work to rebuild the natural flow of water to enhance Colorado’s wet meadows for grouse young.